raphael-ritz/eudat.accounting.client/README.rst

 for the accounting service.
 If you do not have any contact the EUDAT accounting manager.

+Basic usage information as well as error messages are logged to a file named ``.accounting.log`` in the current working directory from where ``addRecord`` has been invoked.

 Developer notes
 ===============

-Please use a virtualenv to maintain this package, but I should not need to say that.
+Please use a ``virtualenv`` to maintain this package, but I should not need to say that.

 The package can be installed directly from GitHub: